codebase-flutter-team/codebase_netlify_cms/src/pages/blog/5-steps-to-building-an-online-community-for-your-startup-2019-guide.md

 # Best practices on how to build an online community

+So, you have create a community and are starting to get people to join.

 * Create relationships - Be real, be genuine and be helpful.
 You never no
 * Never stop engaging - Reply
 * Create content that adds value -
-* Solve Their Problems - Be the expert in your
+* Solve their problems - Be the expert in your industry,